bhardwajvicky/sk-agents-basic/README.md

   - Does the budget align with market prices?
   - Are there any logistical challenges or ambiguities?
 - Only suggest one area of improvement at a time.

+## Result
+1. Check output of GPT-3.5-Turbo in SampelResult-OpenAI-GPT-3.5-T.md file
+2. Ollama hosting llama3.1:70 was used for testing & it used all the GPU on the mac.

 ## License
 This project is licensed under the MIT License.